cypress-io/cypress-documentation/source/guides/guides/debugging.md

 - How Cypress embraces the standard DevTools
 - How and when to use `debugger` and the shorthand {% url `.debug()` debug %} command
 - How to troubleshoot issues with Cypress itself
-- Debugging with `DEBUG=` per package
-- How to disable `DEBUG` messages in the browser
+- How to learn about bug type and changes
-- Isolating the problem by splitting
-- Debugging thrown error
-- Using `cypress-failed-log` plugin
 {% endnote %}

 # Using `debugger`